jolman009/literati-library/docs/PWA_CONFIGURATION.md

 ## Overview

-Literati is configured as a Progressive Web App (PWA) using **vite-plugin-pwa** with Workbox.
+ShelfQuest is configured as a Progressive Web App (PWA) using **vite-plugin-pwa** with Workbox.
 This setup provides offline functionality, app-like experience, and installability across all platforms.

 `✶ Insight ─────────────────────────────────────`
 **Why vite-plugin-pwa?**